On the Circuit Diameter Conjecture: Discussion

-The (combinatorial) polynomial Hirsch conjecture remains a fundamental question.
-We consider a diameter question where we make the natural relaxation of edge walks to circuit walks.
-In this setting, the Hirsch bound of $f-d$ is again a possibility.
-We recover the Klee-Walkup equivalences for the Hirsch bound holding in this setting, and show that, in particular, the circuit version holds even for the unbounded $4$-step conjecture, which fails for the combinatorial version.
-Presently we do not see a clear path to fully resolve the general conjecture, though the circuit 5-step conjecture may be approachable via either of the approaches that worked for 4-step.
-In particular, it could be resolved by proving that $5$-dimensional spindles with $9$ facets on one side and $5$ on the other side satisfy the non-revisiting conjecture.
+Further, we show that the unbounded $4$-step conjecture holds for the circuit diameter, which fails for the combinatorial version.
+Presently we do not see a clear path to resolve the general $d$-step conjecture, though the circuit 5-step conjecture may be approachable via either of the approaches that worked for 4-step.
+An enumerative approach would argue that any simple (10,5)-polyhedra are obtained fairly directly from $U_4$, allowing us to leverage the construction in this paper.
+While this seems likely, see for example the discussion in Kim and Santos~\cite{ks-10}, it may require substantial enumeration to prove.
+The discussion in Firsching's thesis~\cite{f-15} outlines the state-of-the-art for enumeration.
+Alternatively, it could be resolved by proving that $5$-dimensional spindles with $9$ facets on one side and $5$ on the other side satisfy the non-revisiting conjecture.

-It is interesting to consider \emph{circuit Hirsch-tight} polyhedra, i.e.~polyhedra that meet the $f-d$ bound.
-The combinatorial Hirsch-tight polytopes were intensively studied~\cite{fh-99,hk-98,hk-98b} before the demise of the bounded Hirsch conjecture.
+It is interesting to consider \emph{circuit Hirsch-sharp} polyhedra, i.e.~polyhedra that meet the $f-d$ bound.
+The combinatorial Hirsch-sharp polytopes were intensively studied~\cite{fh-99,hk-98,hk-98b} before the demise of the bounded Hirsch conjecture.
 These include {\em trivial} Hirsch-sharp polytopes (where $f \leq 2d$) like the $d$-cube and the $d$-simplex, and {\em non-trivial} Hirsch-sharp polytopes (where $f > 2d$), which include the polytope $Q_4$, and others obtained by performing operations on $Q_4$ (see \cite{ks-10}).
-In the circuit setting, the $d$-simplex remains Hirsch-tight independent of realization since $f-d=1$.
-A regular $d$-cube is also Hirsch-tight, but it is not obvious whether this remains true for non-regular realizations.
+In the circuit setting, the $d$-simplex remains Hirsch-sharp independent of realization since $f-d=1$.
+A regular $d$-cube is also Hirsch-sharp, but it is not obvious whether this remains true for non-regular realizations.
 Similarly, it is open whether there is a collapsing realization of $U_4$, i.e. one with a diameter of less than $4$.